DEI & SEN Intertwine

 While the aim of DEI may be a universal concept—to ensure that all people can participate fully in the economic, political, and cultural life of a community—the application of a DEI policy must necessarily vary from country to country in order to address each country’s historical and cultural specificity.
 While the American approach seeks to address issues that are specific to the United States, other countries naturally seek to address issues of concern in their societies.
-DEI means something different in India from in Australia, for example, just as the US context differs from that of France.
+DEI means something different in India than in Australia, for example, just as the US context differs from that of France.
 Simply put, one DEI size generally doesn’t fit all, and it is appropriate to remember the possible variations of how it applies, country to country, or region to region.

 This said, there is one not-so-prominent element of DEI that is applicable in every culture and every geography: the inclusion of those with disabilities of all kinds, including children who face learning challenges for a range of reasons.